vasern/vasern/README.md

 For more details, visit [Vasern Documentation](https://vasern.com/docs/overview)

+Updated 08/10/2019: Due to personal schedule and a small number of active users, vasern-server and news features won't be release anytime soon.
+Though I'll be happy to help with current issues.
+Any changes in the future will be updated in the slack channel

 ## What is Vasern?

 Vasern is a data storage for React Native that underneath is linked-consistent key-value stores.
 Its data engine is built natively to achieve native performance.
-Our goal is to develop an open source, developer friendly end-to-end database solution.
-Sync server - [vasern-server](https://github.com/vasern/vasern-server) is under development.
+Our goal is to develop an open source, developer friendly end-to-end database solution. <s>Sync server - [vasern-server](https://github.com/vasern/vasern-server) is under development.</s>

 #### A snipped code shows how Vasern works